Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to data from US market research firm IDC, US companies currently dominate the Southeast Asian cloud computing market, with Microsoft and Amazon Web Services (AWS) having a combined market share of more than 60% in the region’s infrastructure, known as the “service market,” where cloud computing is provided to other companies.
 However, Chinese companies are also investing heavily in the region, offering attractive discounts that US companies are struggling to match.

-Cloud services are increasingly strategic globally, Lewis said.
-The U.S. government is debating whether to add cloud services to its list of “critical infrastructure,” which is considered essential to national security.
-The choice of cloud providers could lead to every sector relying on them for digital technologies, from banking to airlines and even the automotive industry.
+Cloud services are an increasingly strategic sector globally, Lewis said.
+The US government is debating whether to add cloud services to the list of “critical infrastructure,” which is considered essential to national security.
+The choice of cloud providers could lead to every sector relying on these providers for digital technologies, from banking to airlines and even the automotive industry.

 To AI